Sparse Semidefinite Programs with Guaranteed Near-Linear Time Complexity via Dualized Clique Tree Conversion: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful to Daniel Bienstock, Salar Fattahi, Cédric Josz, and Yi Ouyang for insightful discussions and helpful comments on earlier versions of this manuscript.
 We thank Frank Permenter for clarifications on various aspects of the homogeneous self-dual embedding for SDPs.
+Finally, we thank the Associate Editor and Reviewer 2 for meticulous and detailed comments that led to a significantly improved paper.